Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

-How to Stop a Dog From Chasing Cats
+How to Prevent Your Dog From Chasing Cats

 In order to stop a dog from chasing cats, it's important to combine several strategies to increase the chances for success.
 Owning a dog equipped with a very strong prey drive may make it almost impossible for him/her to successfully co-habitat with cats.
 This is where human intervention is key to stop this unpleasant and unwanted behavior.

 Chasing cats is a very undesirable hobby that may cause a cat to become terrorized, injured and even potentially killed by a dog.
 Dogs, on the other hand, risk getting scratched (sometimes with the risk of losing their eyesight) and even bitten by a very scared cat.

 If you recently added a dog to your cat's household, consider that this may be very stressful for your cat.
 Cats don't like their routines and daily habits to be disrupted.
 On top of that, cats have a strong sense of belonging to their territory, and having it "invaded" by a dog may cause them significant anxiety.

 More often than not, dog owners may be clueless on how to redirect the dog's behavior and stop him from chasing poor kitty.
 Dogs seem so fixated on chasing the cat that nothing seems to work.
 Some non-cat-friendly dog breeds can be particularly challenging to train around cats.

 As mentioned, the best response is to use a multi-faceted approach that combines providing kitty with a safe place to retreat, managing the dog's environment to prevent rehearsal of the troublesome chasing behaviors, desensitizing the dog to the cat's movements and training the dog in an alternate behavior.